 Alongside water and coffee, black tea is one of the most consumed beverages in the world.
 It is made from the leaves of the Camellia sinensis plant and is often blended with other plants to create distinctive flavors.
 These include Earl Grey, English Breakfast, and chai.

-Black tea contains many antioxidants.
-These provide a range of health benefits, including improved cholesterol and decreased blood pressure.
+Black tea also contains many antioxidants.
+These provide a range of health benefits, including improved cholesterol, and decreased blood pressure.

-It can also reduce inflammation in the body and is also known to help in boosting alertness and focus.
+Black tea also contains anti-inflammatory properties and so can reduce inflammation in the body.
+The drink is also known to help with boosting alertness and focus, most likely due to caffeine.

-Black tea also has some amazing health benefits for your hair, as you will see, including the reduction of hair loss.
+Similar to chamomile tea and other types of teas, black tea also has some amazing health benefits for your hair.
+This includes preventing an itchy scalp, promoting blood flow, and the reduction of hair loss.

-Best of all, it’s easy to make.
-It is relatively inexpensive and can easily be purchased at many stores or online.
+Best of all, black tea is easy to make and is relatively inexpensive.
+It can also easily be purchased at many stores or online.

 So it’s not hard to begin reaping the benefits that black tea can bring, for your health and your hair.